 Fat tailed or fat-rumped sheep are so-named because they can

-store large amounts of fat in the tail and region of the rump.
+store large amounts of fat in their tail and rump.

-but are raised primarily for meat or milk production.
+but are raised primarily for their meat or milk.
 Fat-tailed

 sheep comprise 25 percent of the world's sheep population.
-The only fat-tailed sheep raised in the U.S. is the Karakul.
+The only fat-tailed sheep in the U.S. is the Karakul.
+The fat-tail was bred out of the Tunis.
+The Awassi, a fat-tail sheep from the Middle East was recently introduced to the U.S. via semen and embryos.

 Short or rat-tailed breeds